pine-vm/pine/guide/pine-intermediate-vm-implementation-guide.md

 Consumers that need human-readable output can call `EvaluationError.RenderDisplayString`.
 Rendering performs potentially expensive derivations such as expression encoding and hashing only on demand.

+## Compilation Units and Specializations

+When compiling Pine expressions to sequential representations, the most common specialization targets a subset of `Environment` values.
+Under such constraints, expressions that depend on `Environment` can be reduced and simplified at compile time.

+In common configurations for a minimal number of specializations, the VM uses separate constraints on `Environment` values only to fix the environment components which encode functions in a mutually recursive group to concrete values.

+Perhaps the most important use case for constraints on `Environment` values is recognizing recursive and mutually recursive functions.

+Recognizing recursive functions as such at compile time is important for thorough optimization.
+For this reason, the VM compiles each strongly connected group of expressions as a single unit.

+> Note: SCC compilation unit not yet implemented in PineVM, remains TODO.
+Will probably not arrive before CFG implementation cleanup.

+## Performance Optimizations

+### Optimized Invocation Interfaces

+In canonical representations of programs, we package all arguments into a single value and pass it to the `Eval` environment.
+Since `Environment` is the only kind of reference in the Pine language, the arguments packed in there must also include program code at least when using recursive functions.

+An early implementation of the VM stayed close to the canonical representation for inputs to and outputs from `Eval`: One value in and one value out.

+Most of the lists used to package eval inputs and outputs are short-lived because they are immediately deconstructed on the other side.

+And since every list creation adds significant runtime overhead, avoiding them is an important lever for improving runtime efficiency.

+> Note: specialized interface currently only implemented for the input side, output side remains TODO.